blaet/messagebird-sms-api-ruby/README.md

 ## Credits
 Based on the API example at https://www.messagebird.com/nl/sms-api#ruby

-## Licence
+## License
-See the LICENCE file for licensing information.
+See the LICENSE file for licensing information.